atharva-malik/deal-or-no-deal/README.md

 ```

 ## Execution for CLI version
 To run the script, navigate to the directory of installation.
-From there, got to CODE FOR CLI, open it in terminal and type:
+From there, go to CODE FOR CLI, open it in terminal and type:
 ```sh
 py -3 main.py
 ```